3 Days in New York City

 Now, some people prefer seeing the skyline from the Empire State Building, and that’s a great option too.
 I like Top of the Rock, because you can actually see the Empire State Building (you know, because you’re not standing on it?
 LOL) The views are incredible any time of day, but just before and after sunset is really nice.

 At the top, there are two different levels where you can see the city.
-On the 70th floor, you can see the skyline from both inside and out.
+On the 70th floor, we could see the skyline from both inside and out.
 Don’t feel worried if you’re scared of heights, however.
 The outdoor area has glass walls to prevent falling or jumping, and you can clearly see through them.
 If you want photographs, don’t fret; there are gaps in between the panes, perfect for positioning your camera.

 Make sure to look north and see Central Park; to look west over the river to New Jersey, and of course, look south to see the Empire State Building as well as One World Trade Center (aka Freedom Tower) in the distance.
 The Chrysler Building can also be seen to the southwest.
 Unfortunately, its view is partially blocked by another building.